-I’m from a small town, and every year they do what’s called the Strawberry Festival.
-It’s a big event, and people from all over Michigan come to our small community to enjoy rides, games, and of course, Strawberries.
-One of the most significant events is the Strawberry Festival Queen Pageant.
+I'm from a small town, and we have something called the Strawberry Festival every year.
+It's a big event, and people from all over Michigan come to our town to have fun with rides, games, and strawberries.
+The Strawberry Festival Queen Pageant is one of the most liked events at the festival.

-Every year girls from 15-21 compete and put their best foot forward to win the crown.
-It was my Jr. Year in high school, and I decided to take part in this big event!
-The fact that I had psoriasis on over 90% of my body hadn’t seemed to hit me yet as I went to sign up for this great opportunity.
+Every year, girls, 15 through 21 years of age compete and put their best foot forward to win the crown.
+It was my junior year in high school, and I decided to participate in this big event!
+The fact that I had psoriasis on over 90% of my body hadn't hit me yet as I went to sign up for this great opportunity.

-So 3 days before my big night!
-We had dress rehearsals… We had to wear our dresses and our dance uniforms.
-I panicked.
-I hadn’t told any of the girls about my psoriasis, and I stayed cover-up during the practices we had together.
-I guess during the whole process, I never accepted the fact that I would have to face my psoriasis.
-Not one time did I think it out… I guess I tried to put it on the back-burner for as long as possible.
+3 days before my big night, we had dress rehearsals, where we were required to wear our dresses and our dance uniforms.
+That's when I panicked.
+I hadn't told any of the girls about my psoriasis, and I stayed covered during our practices.
+During the process, I never accepted that I would have to face my psoriasis.
+I tried to put the fact I would have to reveal myb skin to the back burner for as long as possible.

-So, I went to practice with my short sleeve shirt and tried hiding my arms the whole time.
-When I had to wear our dance capris, I wore flesh tone stockings… and I made up an excuse when it was time to try on our evening gowns.
+At the next practice, I wore a short-sleeved shirt.
+During the entire practice, I tried to hide my arms from being seen by the girls.
+When I had to wear our dance capris, I wore flesh-tone stockings.
+And when it was time to put on our evening gowns, I made up an excuse not to.
 The anxiety was finally kicking in.
 I went home so upset!
 I screamed at my grandmother and my aunt.
-I told them I wasn’t doing the pageant and I quit!
-The tears wouldn’t stop coming.
-I didn’t know what to do!
+I told them I wasn't doing the pageant, and I quit!
+The tears wouldn't stop coming.
+I didn't know what to do!

-The body makeup didn’t cover me entirely because of the raised and inflamed plaques, but it took me to a point where I was comfortable enough to go out on stage.
+The body makeup didn't conceal the psoriasis entirely because of the raised and inflamed plaques, but it took me to a point where I was comfortable enough to go out on stage.

-That night I wowed the audience with my talent, stage present, and my interview!
-And guess what…
+That night, I wowed the audience with my talent, stage presence, and interview!
+And guess what...

 I WON!!!!!!!!!
 I cried so hard!
 I did it!
 And to think I was going to quit